salzmanlab-admin/DEEPEST-Fusion/README.md

 This repository contains the JSON script written in Common Workflow Language (CWL) for "Data-Enriched Efficient PrEcise STatistical Fusion detection" (DEEPEST-Fusion), which is a statistical fusion detection algorithm particularly engineered for screening big RNA sequencing databases.

+# Online tool with web interface:
-New: DEEPEST-Fusion App with a web interface is now publicly available on Cancer Genomics Cloud (CGC) at: https://cgc.sbgenomics.com/public/apps#jordanski.milos/deepest-fusion/deepest-fusion/
+DEEPEST-Fusion App with a web interface is now publicly available on Cancer Genomics Cloud (CGC) at: https://cgc.sbgenomics.com/public/apps#jordanski.milos/deepest-fusion/deepest-fusion/

 The App is easy-to-use with only few clicks and can be run either on the user datasets or on public RNA-Seq databases already available on CGC (such as TCGA, TARGET, CCLE, ...).